m-prth/GDG-Data-Science-Workshop/README.md

-# Google DevFest 2019 Data Science workshop files
+# Google DevFest 2019 Data Science Workshop

 This is a 3 part workshop trying to highlight the use of Data Science in enhancing services and products.